tuantrantg/how-to-setup-the-odoo-simple-development-envinroment/DEBUG_ODOO_BY_SUBLIME_TEXT.md

-# How to Debug Odoo by VSCode
+# How to Debug Odoo by Sublime Text

 #### Please read this
 - Before you read the following sections, you need a Ubuntu machine (real or virtual machine, it's up to you)